 So it’s no surprise he would one night decide to take a dip in a hotel swimming pool…Nude.
 In plain sight.
 And it’s also not shocking that his actions got him arrested, especially considering he was in the Mormon-heavy area of Salt Lake City where such lewd behavior would obviously be condemned.

-Good thing he played so much great bass over the years, or else his little swim would be his most famous moment.
+Good thing he played so much great bass in his career, or else his little swim would be his most famous moment.

 - Australia Couldn’t Quite Handle the Rolling Stones At Their ’70s Peak